Daniyal1234-alt/AgenticAI_Project_Trio/README.md

 python main.py --prompt "A young astronaut discovers a hidden ocean on Mars"
 ```

-The system **runs without any API keys** — Phase 1 falls back to a deterministic
+The system **runs without any API keys** — Phase 1 falls through three
-stub story, Phase 2 uses free Microsoft `edge-tts` voices (no key needed),
+agents to a deterministic stub story, Phase 2 uses free Microsoft `edge-tts`
+voices (no key needed) with a runtime voice-fallback safety net, Phase 3
-Phase 3 ships a stylised PIL placeholder image generator, and Phase 5 uses a
+ships a stylised PIL placeholder + FFmpeg passthrough lip-sync, and Phase 5
-rule-based intent classifier when no LLM is available.
-Setting `OPENAI_API_KEY`
+uses a rule-based intent classifier when no LLM is available.
+Setting
-turns on creative LLM-driven story generation and intelligent edit classification.
+`OPENAI_API_KEY` turns on creative LLM-driven story generation and
+intelligent edit classification.

 ### Phase 3 rich path (optional)